time-loop/clickup-projen/API.md

 - *Type:* @time-loop/clickup-projen.datadogServiceCatalog.ServiceInfo[]

-Information about the service that will be published to the service catalog.
+Information about the services that will be published to the service catalog.

 ---